-- 1. Carefully uncrate the display.
-Look each side of the display over for possible damage cased during shipping. - 2.
-Following the guidelines described in Section 2.4, lift the display into position on the support structure using all provided eyebolts. - Weld or use 1/2" Grade-5 bolts and hardware to secure the clip angles to the support structure as shown in Top View in Shop Drawings.
+- 1. Carefully uncrate the sign.
+Look over each side of the display for possible damage caused during shipping. - 2.
+Following the guidelines described in Section 2.4, lift the display into position on the support structure using all provided eyebolts. - 3.
+Weld or use 1⁄2" Grade-5 bolts and hardware to secure the clip angles to the support structure as shown in Top View in the Shop Drawing for your display size.
 Refer to Section 3 for information on routing power and signal. - 4.
 (For Sectional Displays Only): Remove lift eyes from the bottom section.
 Using all lift eyes provided, lift the top section over the bottom section.
 Align the holes as required for 5/8" hardware.
 Secure sections using 5/8" hardware, as shown in the Shop Drawings.
-Connect power and signal (refer to Drawings A-175194, A-184111, and B-184326).
-The sign is then ready for installation. - 5.
+Connect power and signal per Drawings A-175194, A-177829, and B-175203.
+Display is then ready for installation. - 5.
 Upon completing the installation, carefully inspect the display for any holes that may allow water to seep into the display.
 Seal any openings with silicone.
-If you remove the eyebolts on the top of the display, plug the holes with bolts and the rubber sealing washers that you removed with the eyebolts.
+If you remove the eyebolts on the top of the sign, plug the holes with bolts and the rubber sealing washers that you removed with the eyebolts.
 Silicone the threads on the bolts.